 To implement DevOps successfully, you must minimize the rift between product owners, Dev, Test, and Ops teams.
 Unfortunately, some of us give more importance to the development in the process of instilling DevOps.
 It is of utmost importance to understand that you won’t be able to reap the benefits of DevOps unless all these individual contributors and teams collaborate at all levels.

 Yes, this is equally true for organizations that believe in their operations teams more because they get production to drive the revenue.
 Again, these organizations need to understand that DevOps is all about collaborative efforts.
 None of the Dev, Test, or Ops teams can do it all by themselves.

 3. Simply starting somewhere

 Well, that’s not how it works.
-Change is the essence of life but it is important to know where to apply these changes.
+Change is the essence of life, but it is important to know where to apply these changes.
 Adopting DevOps for greenfield projects will always be easier as compared to brownfield projects.
 You can start with fresh codebases and processes of your choice.
 Plus, the teams would be more open to new practices than the already set up practices.
-With greenfield projects, you are always at the risk of slowing down the operation with sudden transformation of practices and tools.
+With greenfield projects, you are always at the risk of slowing down the operation with the sudden transformation of practices and tools.
 This can do more harm than good.
-So, it is important to assess and understand where exactly to start with for DevOps journey.
+So, it is important to assess and understand where exactly to start for the DevOps journey.
 Moreover, you must also choose a team that will influence other teams by setting an example.